tramitit/guides/en/croatia/issuance_of_id_card.md

 categories:
 - Croatia
 date: '2024-06-07'
-description: Learn the steps to apply for a Croatian national ID card, required documents, process details, and where to get it done.
-For citizens and residents in Croatia.
+description: Learn the steps to apply for a Croatian National ID Card, required documents, and necessary procedures for Croatian citizens and foreign nationals.
 draft: false
-meta_title: 'How to Get a Croatian National ID Card: Procedure & Requirements'
+meta_title: 'Applying for a National ID Card in Croatia: Full Guide'
-title: 'How to Get a Croatian National ID Card: Procedure & Requirements'
+title: 'Applying for a National ID Card in Croatia: Full Guide'
 translationKey: croatia-issuance_of_id_card
 ---

 ## Description
 ### What is it?